pthu/sahd/docs/words/to_redeem.md

 <b>A.5</b> Antonyms: מכר, ‘to sell’ occurs several times in both socio-legal (Lev 25:25 [2x], 33; Ruth 4:3) and cultic (Lev 27:20, 27, 28) contexts. גאל is used in contrast with מכר, which confirms the idea of גאל meaning to ‘purchase’ or ‘re-purchase’ something which has been sold.
 Surprisingly, perhaps, the same word also occurs once in a theological context, in Isa 52:3, where God says to Israel
 <span dir="rtl" lang="he">חִנָּם נִמְכַּרְתֶּם וְלֹא בְכֶסֶף תִּגָּאֵלוּ</span>, ’for nothing you were sold and without money you shall be redeemed’.
-This seems to suggest that גאל usually involves a monetary transaction, but Israel’s case is an exception (see Exegesis below).
+This seems to suggest that גאל usually involves a monetary transaction, but Israel’s case is an exception (see <a href="#Exegesis-A10">Exegesis A.10</a> below).
 In 4Q185 1-2:ii.10 (Wisdom literature) גאל is used in opposition to הרג, ‘to kill’ in a warning to those who hate wisdom,
 comparing them to God’s people whom he will save.
 In 4Q251 14:2, part of the legal commentary based on Lev 27, קרב, ‘to bring near’ (i.e. present as an offering) is used in opposition to גאל in the context of cultic sacrifice.

 ## 6. Exegesis

 <div style="padding-left: 22px; text-indent: -22px;">
-<b>A.1 a)</b> גאל, ‘to re-purchase, reclaim’ (qal and niph.), in the particular context of cultic laws in Leviticus 27 (and related Qumran texts 4Q251 14:2; 4Q367 3:7), refers to the redemption of gifts to the sanctuary.
+<b>A.1 a)</b> גאל, ‘to re-purchase, reclaim’ (qal and niph.), in the particular context of cultic laws in Lev 27 (and related Qumran texts 4Q251 14:2; 4Q367 3:7), refers to the redemption of gifts to the sanctuary.
 The following may be re-claimed after one fifth has been added to their value: unclean animals not fit for sacrifice (v.
 13), the first-born of an unclean animal (v.
 27), a field which has been consecrated (v.
 19), a house which has been consecrated (v.
 15) or a tithe of the land which is the Lord’s (v.
 31).
 However, a tithe of herds and flocks (v.
 33) and a consecrated field which has either been sold or left un-redeemed by the original owner (v.
 20) may not be redeemed.
 In addition, anything devoted to the ban (חרם) belongs exclusively to God and may not be redeemed (v.
 28).
 In each case, the only person who is able to ‘re-claim’ an offering is the original owner.
 </div>
 <div style="padding-left: 22px; text-indent: 0px;">
 <b>b)</b> There is an interesting clarification of Lev 27:13 in the legal commentary, Halakhah A (4Q251 14:2).
 Whereas the MT may be regarded as